5pence/demoForYorks/readme.md

 ## Design

-Here we discuss the design
+Here we discuss the design in terms of:

+- colour palette (use Coolors image or link)
+- typography (show what typeface and why you choose it)
+- Imagery
+- Features (general site features, like sections and pages that fulfil teh user stories/requirements)